Sharp and fast bounds for the Celis-Dennis-Tapia problem: Bound improvement through the addition of a further linear cut

 which is equivalent to problem (\ref{eq:paramcdt}) where

-Again Theorem \ref{lem:1} still holds true and function $h$ can be re-defined in the same way.
-However, a convex reformulation as the one proposed in \cite{Burer13,Sturm03} for problem (\ref{eq:paramcdt1}) is not available in this case (unless the two linear inequalities do not intersect in the interior of the unit ball).
+A convex reformulation as the one proposed in \cite{Burer13,Sturm03} for problem (\ref{eq:paramcdt1}) is not available in this case (unless the two linear inequalities do not intersect in the interior of the unit ball).
 But in this case the alternative procedure discussed in Section \ref{sec:boundimp} turns out to be useful.
-We still have that for $\lambda$ values smaller but close to $\lambda_{\max}$ a unique optimal solution exists, belonging to the interior of ${\cal E}$, so that also the linear constraints in (\ref{eq:paramcdt2}) are not active at it.
-Thus, such optimal solution must be a local and nonglobal minimizer of problem (\ref{eq:paramcdt}) (recall once again that the globally optimal solution of this problem always violates the second constraint in (\ref{eq:cdt}) for all $\lambda<\bar{\lambda}$).
-As before, for each tested $\lambda$ value in the while loop we can first check whether a local and nonglobal optimal solution of problem (\ref{eq:paramcdt}) exists, by exploiting the necessary and sufficient condition stated in \cite{WangXia20}.
-If such optimal solution does not exist, then we should set $\lambda_{\min}=\lambda$ in Algorithm \ref{algo:2}.
-Otherwise, if it exists, we compare its value with the value of the optimal solution of (\ref{eq:paramcdt2}) where at least one of the two linear constraints is active, i.e., we need to solve the following problem
+As before, for each value $\lambda$ in the while loop of Algorithm \ref{algo:1} we can first check whether a local and nonglobal optimal solution of problem (\ref{eq:paramcdt}) with $X=\mathbb{R}^n$ exists, by exploiting the necessary and sufficient condition stated in \cite{WangXia20}.
+If it exists, and belongs to $\Omega_{\bar{{\bf x}}}\cap \Omega_{\tilde{{\bf x}}}$, we denote it by ${\bf z}_1(\lambda)$.
+Next, we need to compute the optimal value of (\ref{eq:paramcdt2}) when at least one of the two linear constraints is active, i.e., we need to solve the following problem